Graylag-PD/Goose-Belt-Purger/README.md

 If you are using HappyHare or similar tool, make sure to configure it to not return to last or next gcode position.

-Once everything is in place, you can call purge routine by running gcode macro `goose_purge VOLUME=###` where  ### is requested purge volume in mm3.
+Once everything is in place, you can call purge routine by running gcode macro `goose_purge VOLUME=###` or `goose_purge LENGTH=###` where  ### is requested purge volume in mm3 or purge length in mm.
 It is expected this can be called by a slicer after toolchange.
+If both parameters are provided, `LENGTH` has priority.
+If neither is provided, purge volume defaults to 0 and routine runs without extruding anything.

 # Slicer configuration
 Simply put the `goose_purge VOLUME=###` call at the begining of your code at the place where prime line would be.
 And to tool change GCode, just after `T# ;` command.